Winner 1994

 the leper families.

-that would have not been possible without the vision and caring for
+All this would not have been possible without the vision and compassion shown for

 The Rotary Club of